tjimsk/conway-game-of-life/README.md

 ### Deployment

-The app is deployed on a droplet and should be reachable at http://178.128.221.183.
+The app is deployed on a single core droplet with 1GB RAM and should be accessible at http://178.128.221.183.

 The Dockerfile can be pulled from dockerhub: